Massage Therapy School Licensing

 Each massage school location must be maintained in accordance with applicable state and local sanitary or health codes and regulations. (in accordance with the Massage Therapy Administrative Rules) .

-The massage school license must be displayed in an appropriate and public manner at the location of the educational program.
+The massage school license must be displayed in an appropriate and public manner at the school.

 License Renewal Requirements

-Licensed massage schools will receive a renewal form by mail prior to their license expiration date.
-Schools must submit the completed renewal form aling with the $1,000 renewal fee.
+Licensed massage schools will receive a renewal notice by mail prior to their license expiration date.
+Schools must submit a copy of the renewal notice with any contact information updates along with the $1,000 renewal fee.

 NOTE: If you do not receive a renewal form by mail within 60 days of your renewal, please contact firstname.lastname@example.org.
 It is the responsibility of massage schools to renew their licenses regardless of whether an expiration notice was received by the licensee from TDLR.